Codeux-Software/Textual/README.md

 **TEXTUAL DOES NOT REQUIRE A CERTIFICATE ISSUED BY APPLE TO BUILD** which means there is absolutely no reason to turn code signing off.

+**DO NOT change the Code Signing Identity setting through Xcode.** Textual uses a configuration file to specify the code signing identity.
+This allows it to be used accross all projects associated with Textual without having to modify each.

+**DO** edit the file located at _[Configurations ➜ Build ➜ Code Signing Identity.xcconfig](https://github.com/Codeux-Software/Textual/blob/master/Configurations/Build/Code%20Signing%20Identity.xcconfig)_

 ## Note Regarding Trial Mode

-To avoid patch files and/or a separate repository; the code which is responsible for licensing paid copies of Textual is in the source code that you download from here.
+The code which is responsible for licensing paid copies of Textual is in the source code that you download from here.

-If you do not have a license key, then set the ``TEXTUAL_BUILT_WITH_LICENSE_MANAGER`` flag to 0 in the Standard Release configuration file to disable the inclusion of this code at build time.
+If you do not have a license key, then set the ``TEXTUAL_BUILT_WITH_LICENSE_MANAGER`` flag to `0` in the `Standard Release` configuration file to disable the inclusion of this code at build time.

 ## Building Textual

 The latest version of Textual requires two things to be built.
 One is a valid (does not need to be issued by Apple) code signing certificate.
 The second is an installation of Xcode 10.0 or newer on macOS High Sierra. **Building on anything earlier is not supported because of Swift 4.2 code.**

-If you are an Apple registered developer, then obtaining a signing certificate is not very difficult.
-However, if you are not, a self-signed certificate for "code signing" will work fine.
-The steps to produce one of these self-signed certificates is very simple to find using Google.
+**DO NOT change the Code Signing Identity setting through Xcode.**
 Once you have your code signing certificate, **DO NOT modify the Build Settings of Textual through Xcode**.
-Instead,  modify the file at the path: **Configurations ➜ Build ➜ Code Signing Identity.xcconfig** — The contents of this file defines the name of the certificate which will be used for code signing.
+Modify the file located at _[Configurations ➜ Build ➜ Code Signing Identity.xcconfig](https://github.com/Codeux-Software/Textual/blob/master/Configurations/Build/Code%20Signing%20Identity.xcconfig)_ instead.

-After defining your code signing certificate, build Textual using the "Standard Release" build scheme.
+Build Textual using the "Standard Release" build scheme.

-When you build Textual for the first time, a framework that Textual is dependent on (Encryption Kit) will download several open source libraries (libgpg-error, libgcrypt, and libotr) from the Internet which means if you do not have an active Internet connection, these files will not download and the build will fail.

-The build process can take up to a minute or more to complete because in addition to building Textual itself, Xcode has to build these open source libraries as well.

 ## Original Limechat License